 Studying our BA Media degree will equip you with a portfolio of practical skills as well as a theoretical and critical understanding of Media.
-Our industry-focused approach, combining theory and practice, will ensure you’re adaptable to technological change and future-proof your career.
+Our industry-focused approach, combining theory and practice, will help build your confidence, give you the communication and technological skills required for the industry and help you plan your career.

 You’ll learn how to design your own app proposal, build and edit brilliant websites and create a hard-hitting ad campaign, including PR.
 You’ll also learn what makes a good news story or feature, and how to write one.
 Using industry standard software and equipment, our professionally-experienced academics and researchers will help you develop skills across divergent platforms and for different audiences.

 These hands-on skills will be underpinned by an understanding of the global media industry, and the legal and ethical contexts of your work.
 In your first year you’ll explore Global Media and Society, looking at who owns the news, at the influence of the BBC and commercial entities such as Sky and Murdoch’s News Corporation, and consider issues such as fake news.

 Other core modules (courses) include introductions to Media Communications and Visual Communications – how to use text and graphics to reach key audiences – while you’ll gain technical skills through Photoshop or animation projects.